Registered Members. You’re a PSIA-AASI member who’s starting your education journey and hasn’t yet achieved your PSIA-AASI certification.

-You shall comply with all applicable rules and policies of their division and the association, including but not limited to their bylaws and conflict of interest policy.
+You shall comply with all applicable rules and policies of their region and the association, including but not limited to their bylaws and conflict of interest policy.

 You shall not accept any gratuity, gift, or favor that might impair or appear to influence their professional decisions or actions.